The early success of the Hudson resulted in the development of a more advanced design for the

-British, to be named the B-34.
+British, to be named the B-34, later redesignated the RB-34 Lexington.
 These first entered service in

 October 1942.
 As aircraft were transferred between the Lend-Lease program,

 the USAAF, and the U.S. Navy, designations went from B-34 to R-37 to B-37

 to PV-3.
 The Navy received it's first quantities in December 1942 as the PV-1

 The RNZAF operated 139 aircraft of this type - 82 PV-1 (NZ4501-82,

 NZ4606-39) and 57 B-34 (NZ4583-4605), although all were known as Venturas.

 Eventually the aircraft were operated by No.s 1, 2, 3, 4, 8, & 9 BR Squadrons

 and No.1 (B) OTU.
 The bomber force was being wound down at the end of the

 at that time only three squadrons were operational.
 After WWII, No.2 Squadron